eISSN: 2707-2797

 Mohcine Salami, Brahim El Mostarchid

 PAMJ-CM.
 2020; 4:99.
-Published 16 Nov 2020 | doi:10.11604/pamj-cm.2020.4.99.26894
+Published 16 Nov 2020 | DOI: 10.11604/pamj-cm.2020.4.99.26894

 The first description of pituitary abscess dates back to 1914, for ten cases listed in the literature.
 Despite its rarity, tuberculosis pituitary abscess must be evoked in the face of a clinical picture of intracranial hypertension, pituitary hormonal dysregulation and an infectious context and the notion of tuberculosis contagion, the diagnosis is confirmed by the anatomo-pathological study.
 Pituitary MRI shows a process occupying the sellar compartment with heterogeneous hypersignal in T2 and isosignal in T1, enhanced in T1, enhanced in the periphery.
 Filling of the optochiasmatic cistern.
 The physiological hypersignal of the post-physiological pituitary cannot be individualized.
 The most common medications used to treat tuberculosis if early diagnosis without visual repercussions if not associated surgery via the transsphenoidal approach.

-Corresponding author
+Corresponding Author

 Mohcine Salami, Department of Neurosurgery, Mohammed V Military Teaching Hospital, University of Mohammed V Rabat, Rabat, Morocco (mohcinesalami2010@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.